Tim Mead with a beautiful pike

 Spoons work in all the likely pike spots.
 Think of spoons as search baits.
 While spoons work well at slow speeds, they also are a means to strain water.
 Near fallen trees, rocky shoals, long points, and shallow bays are all good spoon targets.
 With a single hook, cabbage patches and other weeds can also be fished with spoons.

 Over the years, the most effective retrieve has been a steady retrieve at a speed that permits me to feel the spoon wobble.
+A couple of times in each retrieve, stop the spoon and let it fall.
+Sometimes a paused spoon will actually back up.
+If a pike is following, it will almost always grab a spoon backing up towards it.

-|; Don't forget to put them back!|
+|Don't forget to put them back!|

 Letting a spoon drop causes it to flutter, side-to-side, as it falls.
 On rocky banks or shoals, where the bottom shelves and water gets deeper, are ideal spots to flutter a spoon.
 Along the edges of weeds or fallen trees are also prime flutter locations.